Projects may be proposed by developers or members of the community. If you have a project to suggest, please email the GSNC Board.

 The Y's development team held their first community meeting in January 2025.
 Local newspaper Cambridge Day reported on the presentation with links to the video recording and slides.
 WBZ News also ran a story one week later.

 After a long wait, the former Star Market will be redeveloped as two 4-6 story residential buildings with over 40% of the units being affordable.
 The development will also include a civic plaza and a new neighborhood pocket park.
+The developer hopes to secure financing in October 2025 and begin work in November.